TudorMaxim/flag_colouring_model/README.md

 This project serves as my dissertation for my master's degree at King's College London.

-## TODOs
+## TODOs:

-* Complete fitness function
+* Complete details page for students, teachers and courses
-* Start with a population with valid solutions only
+* Add CSV-export button on Timetable screen

-* Crossover - change entire colour classes instead of randomly cutting 2 points
+## Optional:
-* Explore if replacing the entire population can produce better solutions
+* CRUD operations for students, teachers and courses
-* Add weights for teacher preferences
+* Enroll student to a course